-We operationalized reverence tattoos as those tattoos the respondent stated that they got because of a) their own religious beliefs AND b) because the respondent felt those beliefs were important in causing them to actively do something in regards to their faith.
-To further specify, we found two major subthemes within each of those categories of reverence, remembrance, and respect.
-These subthemes, although theoretically not mutually exclusive were, surprisingly, empirically mutually exclusive.
+We operationalized reverence tattoos as those tattoos the respondent stated that they got because of a) their own religious beliefs AND b) because the respondent felt those beliefs were important in causing him- or herself to actively do something in regards to his or her faith.
+To further specify, we found two major sub-themes within each of those categories of reverence, remembrance, and respect.
+These sub-themes, although theoretically not mutually exclusive were, surprisingly, empirically mutually exclusive.
 For example, in the reverence category, it is easy to see that, theoretically speaking, identity formation/group affiliation advertisement should correlate quite closely with personal meaning.
 That is, it's unlikely that a person would form or advertise an identity with something as indelible as a tattoo without that tattoo having personal meaning.
-Conceptualizing the meaning of religious tattoos in this way resonates with Yuen-Thompson's (2015) concept of gaining sub-cultural capital by seeking solidarity-reverence-with other women who were heavily tattooed.
+Conceptualizing the meaning of religious tattoos in this way resonates with Yuen-Thompson's (2015) concept of gaining sub-cultural capital by seeking solidarity - reverence - with other women who were heavily tattooed.
 This dynamic also appears much earlier in the literature with respect to the more general impact of tattoo acquisition on identity (Kosut 2000; Sanders and Vail 2008).